Woodworking: Ash

-Ash is relatively easy to work with and takes stain well, but its white to light brown color with a straight grain is visually appealing on its own.
-However, ash is much more difficult to find than other common woods, and will not be found at the local home center.
+Ash is relatively easy to work with and takes stain well.
+However, ash can be more difficult to find than other common woods commercially, and may not be found at the local home center.
 Larger lumber yards should have it in stock.
+American Ash trees have been destroyed in large numbers by an invasive species of insect known as the Emerald Ash Borer.
+While unfortunate for the environment, in infestation may make Ash wood more available in some areas of North America.

 Beech

-Hardwood of the European species Fagus sylvatica is widely used for furniture framing and carcase construction, in plywood, musical instruments (drum shells and piano blocks) and turned items like knobs.
+Hardwood of the European species Fagus sylvatica is widely used for furniture framing and carcase construction, in plywood, musical instruments (drum shells and piano blocks), and turned items like knobs.

 Birch

 Whether yellow or white birch, these hardwoods are stable and easy to work with.
-Despite this, birch is prone to blotching when stained, so painting birch products is probably best.
+Despite this, birch is prone to blotching when stained, so painting birch products or sealing before staining is probably best.
 Birch is easily found at many home centers and is a relatively inexpensive hardwood.

 Cherry

-Popular and easy to work with, cherry wood is in high demand for its reddish-brown color and ease of staining and finishing.
-Cherry likely will not be at the local home center, but should be at a lumberyard for a somewhat expensive price.
-This hardwood is a very common material for furniture, and is resistant to normal wear-and-tear, but it is best for indoor pieces.
+Easy to work with, cherry wood is in high demand for its reddish-brown color and ease of staining and finishing.
+Cherry likely will not be available at the local home center, but can be bought at a lumberyard.
+This hardwood is a very common material for furniture, and is more resistant to normal wear-and-tear than most softwoods.

 Mahogany

 A hardwood, mahogany has a trademark reddish-brown to deep-red tint and is known as "one of the great furniture woods".
-However, mahogany is not typically grown in sustainable forests, and thus runs a steep price at local lumber yards.
+However, mahogany is not typically grown in sustainably managed forests, and thus commands a steep price at local lumber yards.

 Oak

-With two varieties, red and white, oak is known to be easy to work with and relatively strong.
+With two major varieties, red and white, and many sub-types, oak is known to be easy to work with and strong.
 However, furniture makers often opt for white oak over red oak for its attractive figure and moisture-resistance.
-Depending on the kind needed, oak can probably be found at a local home center or a lumberyard for a bit pricier than other hardwoods.
+Depending on the kind needed, oak can be found at a local home center or a lumberyard.

 Maple

-With strength, sturdiness, and durability, maple is a common material for furniture for the bedroom and even china cabinets.
-Maple is moisture-resistant and frequently displays stand-out swirls in the wood grain, an aesthetically pleasing differentiator from other hardwoods.
-While most commonly a lighter color, maple also can take stains and paint well.
+With strength, sturdiness, and durability, maple is a common material for bedroom furniture and even china cabinets.
+Maple is moisture-resistant and frequently displays chatoyance in the wood grain, an aesthetically pleasing differentiator from other hardwoods.
+While most commonly a lighter color, maple can also take stains and paint well.